shingareshubham/Interesting_stufff/README.md

-# Integration of R with SQL
+# MySQL Integration with R
-# Simple ChatBot
+# Simple ChatBot in Python
-# Twitter Sentiment Analysis
+# Twitter Sentiment Analysis in Python